baharmon/lectures/content/computational-ecology-2024/_index.md

 and the creative use of computation in the design process.
-This talk will explore several applications of computational ecology and design - the preservation of heritage landscapes, planting and remote sensing with robots, lidar analytics and biomass estimation, and point cloud modeling.
+This talk will explore several applications of computational ecology and design including planting and remote sensing with robots, lidar analytics and biomass estimation, the preservation of heritage landscapes, and point cloud modeling.
 {{< /note >}}